FredworkLemmas/demo_pgvector/README.md

   and it looks like it can store/load the KV cache to disk to speed up inference for prompts that begin with the same string of text.
 * Docling seems pretty capable for chunking markdown.

+# ADDITIONAL NOTES

+* there is an error that seems to occur only after inference is complete and, so far, I've not had much luck getting rid of it:
+    ```text
+    ERROR 08-26 03:58:32 [core_client.py:562] Engine core proc EngineCore_0 died unexpectedly, shutting down client.
+    ```